iTwin/itwinjs-core/common/api/imodeljs-clients.api.md

     constructor();
     // (undocumented)
     static readonly configRelyingPartyUri = "imjs_connected_context_service_relying_party_uri";
+    // Warning: (ae-incompatible-release-tags) The symbol "getAsset" is marked as @public, but its signature references "AuthorizedClientRequestContext" which is marked as @beta
+    // Warning: (ae-incompatible-release-tags) The symbol "getAsset" is marked as @public, but its signature references "RequestQueryOptions" which is marked as @alpha getAsset(requestContext: AuthorizedClientRequestContext, queryOptions?: RequestQueryOptions): Promise<Asset>;
+    // Warning: (ae-incompatible-release-tags) The symbol "getAssets" is marked as @public, but its signature references "AuthorizedClientRequestContext" which is marked as @beta
+    // Warning: (ae-incompatible-release-tags) The symbol "getAssets" is marked as @public, but its signature references "RequestQueryOptions" which is marked as @alpha getAssets(requestContext: AuthorizedClientRequestContext, queryOptions?: RequestQueryOptions): Promise<Asset[]>;
     // Warning: (ae-incompatible-release-tags) The symbol "getInvitedProjects" is marked as @public, but its signature references "AuthorizedClientRequestContext" which is marked as @beta
     // Warning: (ae-incompatible-release-tags) The symbol "getInvitedProjects" is marked as @public, but its signature references "ConnectRequestQueryOptions" which is marked as @internal getInvitedProjects(requestContext: AuthorizedClientRequestContext, queryOptions?: ConnectRequestQueryOptions): Promise<Project[]>;